phossystems/HelicalGearPlus/README.md

 ## Base feature Mode
 With the base feature option enabeled, gears are generated inside a base feature, meaning that no design history is being captured for the gear and it does not need to be recalculated every time something in the timeline changes.
 This significantly improves perfermance for files containing complex gears and also seems to spead up generation a bit.

+## Sweep-based gear generation
+This change leads to about 10x to 50x faster gear generation while generating more accurate gears and makes high twist gears (like screws) possible.
+Any gear now only uses one sketch and one sweep feature instead of hundreds of sketches.
 <br>
 <br>